TheRandomLabs/Scoop-Spotify/README.md

 ### genius-spicetify

-* genius-spicetify should be installed locally and not globally.
 * Installing or updating genius-spicetify automatically applies the Spicetify configuration and preserves BlockTheSpot if it is installed.
-* It should be noted that this is installed to `~\.spicetify\CustomApps` and not the `CustomApps` directory in the spicetify-cli installation directory.
 * See [here](https://github.com/khanhas/genius-spicetify#musicxmatch) to configure a custom Musixmatch user token. `manifest.json` can be found at `~\.spicetify\CustomApps\genius\manifest.json`.

-### google-spicetify

-* google-spicetify should be installed locally and not globally.
-* Installing or updating google-spicetify automatically applies the Spicetify configuration and preserves BlockTheSpot if it is installed.
-* It should be noted that this is installed to `~\.spicetify\Themes` and not the `Themes` directory in the spicetify-cli installation directory.

 ### spicetify-autoVolume

 * spicetify-autoVolume should be installed locally and not globally.
-* Installing or updating genius-spicetify automatically applies the Spicetify configuration and preserves BlockTheSpot if it is installed.
-* It should be noted that this is installed to `~\.spicetify\Extensions` and not the `Extensions` directory in the spicetify-cli installation directory.
 * See
 [here](https://github.com/amanharwara/spicetify-autoVolume#changing-the-intervalminimum-volume)
 to modify the configuration. `autoVolume.js` can be found at